Armenians violated ceasefire 128 times a day

 Baku.
-15 November.
-REPORT.AZ/ Military units of the armed forces of Armenia violated ceasefire 128 times throughout the day.
+26 April.
+REPORT.AZ/ Military units of the armed forces of Armenia violated ceasefire 128 times throughout the day, using large-caliber machine guns.

-The positions of Azerbaijan’s Armed Forces were also fired from positions of Armenian military units located near the occupied Chilaburt village of Terter region, Nemirli, Shuraabad, Taghibeyli, Shikhlar, Bash Garvand, Javahirli, Garagashly, Yusifjanly, Marzili villages of Aghdam region, Kuropatkino village of Khojavand region, Ashaghy Veysalli, Gobu Dilagharda, Garakhanbayli, Ashaghy Seyidahmadli, Gorgan villages of Fuzuli region, Nuzgar and Mehdili villages of Jabrayil region, as well as from positions located on nameless hills in Goranboy, Terter, Aghdam, Khojavend and Jabrayil regions.
+The positions of Azerbaijani Armed Forces were also fired from positions of Armenian military units located near the occupied Goyarkh village of Terter region, Namirli, Yusifjanli, Shuraabad, Garagashli, Baş Garvand, Marzili villages of Aghdam region, Kuropatkino village of Khojavand region, Horadiz, Ashaghi Veysalli, Garakhanbeyli villages of Fuzuli region and Mehdili village of Jabrayil region, as well as from positions located on nameless hills in Goygol, Goranboy, Terter, Khojavand, Fuzuli and Jabrayil regions.

 News DepartmentNews Author